jeffepn/real-estate-laravel/README.md

 ## _Importants Notes:_

-You needed to add separately cdn links for bootstrap in your project.
+You needed to add separately cdn links for bootstrap and font-awesome in your project.
 We use bootstrap in version 5.1.

 ```html